NicholasG04/NicholasG04/README.md

 # Welcome!
-I'm Nicholas, a student from the UK.
-Whilst learning the full stack of web development, I am also exploring the world of cyber security and the opportunities it can offer.
-Currently in love with React and JavaScript
+I'm Nicholas, a software engineer from the UK currently working in the financial services industry.

 <table>
   <tr>